Both men and women experience stress, no question.

 You may be great about making doctor’s appointments for your kids or aging parents.
 But you’re probably last on the list.

-“Taking care of yourself is important.
-If you go down, everybody else goes down,” says Dr. Albers.
+“Taking care of yourself is important, because if you go down, everybody else goes down,” Dr. Albers says.

 Create self-care routines that are automatic and linked with other already established routines, like taking vitamins whenever you brush your teeth.